-Although much progress has been made, those methods are not able to translate a single image to a set of diverse images in a target domain, known as multimodal image translation~\cite{BicycleGAN}.
-Fig.~\ref{fig:f1_results}(b) shows one example of the multimodal I2I translation task, where a horse is translated to a few zebras but with diverse appearances.
-To address this issue, a number of multimodal image translation algorithms have been proposed in recent years, e.g., MUNIT~\cite{MUNIT} and DRIT~\cite{DRIT}, where the main idea is to employ a pair of content and style encoders to embed an image from a specific domain into a domain-invariant space and a domain-specific space, and then use a generator to map the latent codes to diverse outputs in a target domain (Fig.~\ref{fig:ill_intro}(a)).
-However, those methods are less efficient since multiple pairs of content and style encoders, as well as GANs, are required for multimodal image translation among multiple domains.
-Furthermore, these approaches use different domain-specific content encoders to learn domain-invariant features for different domains and train the model of each domain using the images from the same domain independently.
-Nevertheless, the domain-invariant features should be learned from images from all the domains.
-As such, it is unlikely for these schemes to effectively translate objects of different scales with complex backgrounds.
-As a result, existing methods may fail to translate objects with diverse appearance but in the complex background (e.g., translation from a horse in the wild to a zebra and vise verse as shown in Fig.~\ref{fig:munit_examples}(b)), since the translation methods should be aware of the diverse backgrounds among different domains are also the domain-invariant components.
+Although much progress has been made, those methods cannot translate a single image to a set of diverse images in a target domain, which is known as multimodal I2I translation~\cite{BicycleGAN}.
+Fig.~\ref{fig:f1_results}(b) shows one example of the multimodal I2I translation, where a horse is translated to a few zebras but with diverse appearances.
+To address this issue, a number of multimodal I2I translation algorithms have been proposed in recent years, including MUNIT~\cite{MUNIT} and DRIT~\cite{DRIT}, where the main idea is to employ a pair of content and style encoders to embed an image from a specific domain into a domain-invariant space and a domain-specific space and then use a generator to map the latent codes to diverse outputs in a target domain [Fig.~\ref{fig:ill_intro}(a)].
+However, those methods, including the improved GR-GAN~\cite{GRGAN}, are less efficient since multiple pairs of content and style encoders and GANs are required for multimodal I2I translation among multiple domains.
+An illustrative example to show the framework of existing methods for translating cat to dog and tiger is displayed in Fig.~\ref{fig:ill_intro}(a), where two independent cat content and style encoders, one dog and tiger generator, as well as one dog and tiger discriminators are involved.
+These approaches use different domain-specific content encoders to learn domain-invariant features for different domains and train the model of each domain using the images from the same domain independently.

+These approaches need to decompose the cat twice with two totally independent encoders, aiming to extract the domain-invariance among the domains of cat, dog, and tiger.
+Nevertheless, the domain-invariance features should be learned from images from all domains.
+It is unlikely for these schemes to translate objects of different scales with complex backgrounds effectively.
+Consequently, existing methods can perform well in translating objects with simple backgrounds [as shown in Fig.~\ref{fig:munit_examples}(a)] but fail to translate objects with diverse appearances and complex backgrounds (e.g. translation from a horse in the wild to a zebra and vice versa, as shown in Fig.~\ref{fig:munit_examples}(b)), since the translation methods should be aware of the diverse backgrounds, which are also the domain-invariant components, among different domains.